The Effect of AGN Feedback on the Lyman-{\alpha} Forest Signature of Galaxy Protoclusters at z~2.3: Introduction

 Galaxy clusters did not form in a day; these giants were still in their adolescence stage at redshift $z>2$, in structures commonly known as ``galaxy protoclusters".
 At this cosmic noon epoch, they were still in an active stage of mass assembly, and their member galaxies may or may not end up in a present-day cluster \citep{2013PC_obs}.
 Protoclusters contribute a significant fraction to the cosmic star formation rate density \citep{2017PC_SF} at Cosmic Noon when cosmic star-formation activity was at its peak.
 Galaxy protoclusters do not necessarily exhibit very conspicuous galaxy overdensities, with most nascent protocluster cores accumulating masses of $M \lesssim 10^{14}\, M_\odot$ by this epoch, and the mass growth of these protoclusters is not necessarily monotonic (i.e.\ the most massive protocluster cores at $z\sim 2$ will not always grow into the most massive $z\sim 0$ clusters, for example, \citealt{remus:2023, Cui2020}).

 Aside from their important role in star formation and massive galaxy assembly, protoclusters also show interesting interactions with the intergalactic medium (IGM), \citep[for example][]{kikuta:2019, 2022Preheat_sim, emonts:2023, cai2017}.
-After the end of cosmic reionization around $z\sim 6$, the free streaming photons and the expansion of the universe quickly erase the thermal memory of IGM towards reionization.
-Equilibrium between adiabatic expansion and photo-ionisation heating leads to a power-law relation between the temperature and density in the IGM, $T = T_0 (1+\delta)^{\gamma - 1}$ \citep{1997TDR}, where $\delta=\rho/\bar\rho - 1$ is the overdensity, $T_0$ is the typical temperature for IGM with an average density.
+After the end of cosmic reionization around $z\sim 6$, the free streaming photons and the expansion of the universe quickly erase the thermal memory of IGM toward reionization.
+The inverse Compton scattering of electrons off the Cosmic Microwave Background (CMB) is also an important cooling mechanism at high redshift, but its cooling efficiency is about one magnitude lower than the cooling caused by cosmic expansion at $2<z<3$ \citep{McQuinn:2016}.
+The equilibrium between adiabatic expansion and photo-ionisation heating leads to a power-law relation between the temperature and density in the IGM, $T = T_0 (1+\delta)^{\gamma - 1}$ \citep{1997TDR}, where $\delta=\rho/\bar\rho - 1$ is the overdensity, $T_0$ is the typical temperature for IGM with an average density.
 The temperature-density equation-of-state index, $\gamma\approx 1.7$ \citep{2015fluxPDF, 2018Hiss, 2018Rorai}, is a parameter arising from the balance between recombination and photo-ionisation.
 This leads to a relation between hydrogen Lyman-alpha (Ly$\alpha$) forest optical depth and IGM state, often known as the Fluctuating Gunn-Peterson Approximation \citep[FGPA;][]{1998FGPA, 2002FGPA}:

 where $\Gamma_{UV}$ corresponds to the background ultraviolet (UV) photo-ionisation rate, and $\beta = 2 - 0.7(\gamma - 1)$ is another positive power-law index.
 By observing Ly$\alpha$ absorption, this relation facilitates the probing of overdensity $\delta$ along lines of sight to background objects, for example, CLAMATO (\citealt{2014FirstLya}, \citealt{2022CLAMATO}, \citealt{2018CLAMATO}) and LATIS (\citealt{2020LATIS}).
 Protoclusters are usually the sites with the highest overdensities and strongest \Lya{} absorption, so this relation further enables the detection of protoclusters at Cosmic Noon \citep{2015Tomopc, 2016PCLya, cai:2016, 2021PCLya,2022LATIS_PC}.